 This is a commonly overlooked part of maintaining your electric bike.
 Lithium-Ion batteries are a perfect option because they are low maintenance.
 They can last about 1,000 charge cycles if used judiciously.
 However, you must not store them in an environment that's either too hot or cold.
 In essence, don't place them in a place that's comfortable for your pet.

 To keep the batteries working, they have to be charged at least once in two months.
 Failure to do this will cause permanent damage to the battery, which the warranty would not cover.
 Therefore, if you are away from home for an extended period, it is best to buy a smart plug controlled with your phone.
 This way, you can set your bike to charge for about 6 hours and keep the battery functioning.
 Don't forget to turn it off because overcharging can damage your battery.
+Here are some tips for "How to maintain your e-bike batteries".

 Regular Cleaning of Your E-Bike's Frame